mguiagous/oci-blog-fast-tracking-apcertif/README.md

       └── resources_clean_up.sh

 ### provider.auto.tfvars
 This file contains the configuration for the OCI Terraform provider, including authentication and connection details to OCI.
-Replace the string values within the `provider.auto.tfvars` with the values gathered from you tenancy.
+Replace the string values within the `provider.auto.tfvars` with the values gathered from your tenancy.
 ```
 tenancy       = "REPLACE_TENANCY_OCID_HERE"
 user_id       = "REPLACE_USER_OCID_HERE"